billchaison/Katapult/README.md

 }
 ```

-To list other functions you may wish to use.
+To list other functions you may wish to use (open the DLL with dnSpy orILSpy to inspect).

 ```powershell
 $ErrorActionPreference = 'silentlycontinue'